hmc-cs111-fall2016/regular-expressions/reflection.md

 val = (Integers from 1 to 8)
 ```

 where the value inside the parentheses is supposed to represent any digits from 1 to 8.

+The last thing I was thinking about was having support to not include certain expressions in a regular expression.
+For example, it would be nice to able modify `digit` so that it contains all digits 1-9 not including 3, 4, and 7.